The Line (Heroes): Plot

 Maya and Alejandro are traveling with Sylar to the border.
 Alejandro wants to leave Sylar and use a coyote to help them cross, believing him to be untrustworthy.
 Maya argues that they need Sylar and that he has been sent by God.
 They cross the border where they are stopped by citizen border control.
 Sylar encourages Maya to use her power to get past, stopping Alejandro from negating her power.
 The three drive away as the assailants fall.
 Alejandro later gives Maya an ultimatum: either Sylar goes or he does.
 She convinces Alejandro to allow Sylar to stay, but he tells her that the next time her power activates, he will let Sylar die.
 When Maya isn't watching, Sylar tells Alejandro that he intends to kill them and steal their powers, or at least to use Maya, citing his original power as a means to control her.
 Alejandro, who doesn't speak English, can't understand his threats.

-Bennet and the Haitian are in Odessa, Ukraine where they find Ivan, an old mentor of Noah and Claude.
+Bennet and the Haitian are in Odesa, Ukraine where they find Ivan, an old mentor of Noah and Claude.
 They threaten to take away memories of his family unless he tells them where to find the other paintings from the series of eight.
 Ivan refuses, and they begin by taking away his memories of the day he met his wife.

 Ivan finally crumbles when threatened with the memories of his dead daughter.
 Ivan mentions that the paintings are "where we tagged the liquid man".
 Noah then shoots him, to cover up the interrogation as a simple robbery.
 They find the paintings.
 Four of them depict Claire unconscious on the stairs, a hand holding a vial (similar to the injection), Niki beating on a door, and a shocked Peter standing in front of a window, a frowning man behind him in the lower-right corner, and a biohazard symbol overlaid on the lower-left corner.
 The final three, in order, depict Hiro and Kensei fighting, Mohinder with a broken nose and a smoking gun, and Noah's death.

 Ando reads more of the scrolls as Hiro reveals that he, Kensei and Yaeko have attacked Whitebeard's camp.
 They rescue Yaeko's father, who tells them that Whitebeard has guns, which he plans to use to overthrow the emperor.
 They are making their escape when Hiro teleports himself and Yaeko away to escape gunfire.
 She realizes that he was the one who saved her from the brigands and they kiss.
 Kensei sees this and betrays Hiro, siding with Whitebeard as they take Yaeko and her father away.

 Peter and Caitlin arrive in Montreal to find a note from Adam Monroe.
 Moments later, Peter accidentally teleports them to New York City, where the streets are deserted and they see evacuation orders dated June 14, 2008 everywhere.
 The episode ends as they realize that they are a year in the future.